 Geeta Dutt would have been almost 90 years old today, but her voice is ageless – nee, immortal -- making you yearn for a love that truly isn’t yours anymore, or has never been.
 You could be drinking a cup of tea and cursing your stars, or crying into your glass and ruining that liquid gold which has spent 18 years maturing in an oak cask as a well-used vinyl spins in the corner, suffusing the air with a redolence of tuberoses and an inimitable voice that gives life to your deepest desire: ‘Tumi je aamar, ogo tumi je aamar’ (Say you are mine… just say you are mine).

-VIDEO No one can look as perfect together as Suchitra Sen and Uttam Kumar in Harano Sur (Lost Notes) and the icing on the cake is Geeta Dutt’s voice hitting all the right notes, like maple syrup filling up the tiny squares on your hot waffle and then oozing on to the plate.
+No one can look as perfect together as Suchitra Sen and Uttam Kumar in Harano Sur (Lost Notes) and the icing on the cake is Geeta Dutt’s voice hitting all the right notes, like maple syrup filling up the tiny squares on your hot waffle and then oozing on to the plate.

 Guru Dutt fell headlong in love with this doe-eyed Bengali singer who had a voice like none other during the shooting of his film Baazi (1951).
 Dev Anand inadvertently helped start a love story that would consume both of them.
 SD Burman was by then wanting to work with someone different.
 And Geeta had made waves not four years ago with two songs in a Bengali film called Bhakt Prahlad.

 Before you get carried away by the feelings, or like a millennial, say, ‘That escalated quickly!’
 I want you to step into the fun songs that she sang with just as much ease.
 The song that’s on top of the list is the quintessential birthday song list for everyone is, ‘Tum jiyo hazaro saal’ (originally sung by Geeta Dutt).
 And on her birth anniversary too I would remind you that it wasn’t all wine and roses for her in real life.
 The two superstars were jealous of one another (and jealousy is a limiting word).
 What with Guru Dutt being distracted by his work, his cinematic muse Waheeda Rahman and Geeta moving out of their home back to her parents, alcohol, sleeping pills, bad friends and suspicion… Neither one could live with one another nor live without each other.
 I am just grateful for her voice.
 She gave us ‘Mera naam chin chin chu’ and ‘Bachpan ke din bhi kya din thay’, ‘Jaane kahan mera jigar gaya ji’, ‘Yeh hai Bombay meri jaan’ and ‘Nanhi kali sone chali’.
 I would be wrong to miss out on ‘Hoon abhi main jawan ae dil’, ‘Udhar tum haseen ho, idhar main jawan hoon’, ‘Ye lo main haari piya’ and ‘Jaata kahaan hain dewaane’.
 And I would be amiss to not let you into this wonderful aspect of love…

 You’re singing, ‘Mujhe jaan na kaho meri jaan!’ there is a niggling thought that enters your head: What if he leaves?
 What if he really does care for someone else?
 What if he ate cheesecake with someone else?
 Your fragile love makes you behave in the most ridiculous way.
 And even though you think you are living in the now, you believe in the forever because songs like, ‘Na ye chand hoga… Magar hum hamesha tumhare rahenge’ give you a sense of hope.